stephenchung27/interviews/README.md

 - For harder problems, start with a brute force solution.

+- Sign up for LeetCode Premium and use the Explore cards to study for the company you are interviewing for.

 ### When would I know I'm ready?
 How many problems should I do?

 Some people argue around 300 problems are enough to get into Google.
 There are others who argue 500+ is needed to have a decent chance to get in.
 There have also been some people who have gotten offers at Google without doing any LeetCode problems and relying solely on what they learned from their textbook.